 However, it should level out over time.
 Strive for a balanced social life, seeing both your partner and your friends.
 If you’re only seeing your partner and your friends have forgotten what you look like, that’s a sign of clinginess.

 It’s not healthy to lose interest in your friendships when you get into a relationship.
 Your friends were there before you met your partner.
 If things don’t go well, you’ll want them with you afterward.
 [Read: How to be a friend – The real art of true and meaningful friendships]

-#7 You can’t remember the last time you did something you always enjoyed before.
 Did you like painting but now you can’t remember the last time you did it?
 How about reading?
 When was the last time you sat down and read a book?